U.S. agency criticizes Hong Kong air carrier quarantine rules

 “This carve out effectively provides Cathay Pacific with the ability to continue those operations without impact from the new crew quarantine requirements,” said USDOT.

-Cathay Pacific did not immediately comment.
-The order also applies to Hong Kong Airlines and Hong Kong Express, but they are not currently operating U.S. flights.
+Cathay Pacific said it hoped the matter is “resolved among all relevant parties as soon as possible,” adding it has been hit hard by the quarantine measures and reduced weekly freighter frequency between Hong Kong and U.S. from 35-39 flights to 21-28 flights.

+The airline has cut passenger capacity by about 60% and cargo capacity by 25% of January levels.

-The Hong Kong Transport and Housing Bureau said U.S. concerns were “unfounded” and defended the Alaska exemption as “equally applicable to all airlines” and include “stringent self-isolation requirements.”
+The Hong Kong Transport and Housing Bureau said U.S. concerns were “unfounded” and defended the Alaska exemption as “equally applicable to all airlines” and including “stringent self-isolation requirements”.

 The agency added it has “will continue to engage FedEx in constructive dialogues, with a view to exploring and co-creating options to address the company’s business and operational issues while upholding the need to safeguard the public health of our community.”